 If you have never cruised before, the first and last days always seem the worst in terms of crowding.
 There are so many elevators that can be on a ship and when people are getting settled into their rooms and getting ready to check out, it can seem extremely overwhelming.
 This obviously isn’t a deal breaker, but I think that it is something that is good to be aware of prior to your trip.

 There is a reason that this mega ship only goes out for 7-day cruises at a minimum.
 Obviously, the first reason is because it wouldn’t make much financial sense to take the ship out for just a few days.
 Secondly, trying to take in all the activities and really getting to enjoy them, takes some time.
 The Harmony of the Seas is literally a floating city, neighborhoods and all.
 Each time I passed something that I hadn’t seen before I said to myself “how am I just now seeing this? or how did I miss it before?”

 My biggest tip is to take your time and soak in the details of the vast vessel.
 You don’t have to see it all in one day!

 Be prepared to walk.

 I brought the wrong kind of shoes and ended up with a very big blister.
 Each day my phone told me that I walked around 15,000 steps each day.
 The seemingly endless food and drinks don’t seem quite as bad when you have logged over 6 miles on your vacation, you know?
 As a first time cruiser, I had visions of simply laying by the pool and moving only to turn over to make sure my tan was even.
-While this is

 While this is absolutely something that you can make a reality, if you want to see the ship, you are going to have to bust a move to see it all.
 Even on a 7-day cruise.
 So my suggestion?
 Bring your comfy shoes!